hkitsmallpotato/llm-book-for-developer/code_tutorial/local_LLM_programmatic_and_OpenAI_API_Basics.md

 First install the `llama-cpp-python` library.
 This is dependent on whether you use GPU or not, and may requires complicated compilation.
 You can opt for downloading pre-compiled wheel on the github release page instead.

+Then, you may simply follow the doc at https://llama-cpp-python.readthedocs.io/en/latest/ for high level overview of basic usage.